Agonnee/mycode/README.md

 # mycode

 Repo for ALTA3 Python for Network Developers
+Learning to using GitHub in the context of this class.

 ## This Repo is to be used for class projects and files